Simmigon-flagg/clover-emails/README.md

    npm run database
    ```

-2. Navigate to http://localhost:4000/ to see that database contents
+2. Navigate to http://localhost:4000/ to see the database contents